-Included in Mineral Exploration and Evaluation Costs as at March 31, 2014, is the Company's aggregate reclamation bonds posted with the Mining and Minerals Division of the British Columbia Government in the amount of \$162,400 (March 31, 2013 - \$97,400).
+Included in exploration and evaluation costs as at March 31, 2015, is the Company's aggregate reclamation bonds posted with the Mining and Minerals Division of the British Columbia Government in the amount of \$169,900 (March 31, 2014 - \$162,400).

-The remaining bonds cover the future site restoration costs with respect to the Seel and Ox Lake Claims, collectively known as the Oosta Property.
-All or part of the \$162,400 can be recovered subject to the inspection of the sites and assessment of the restoration costs by the Mining and Minerals Division of the British Columbia Government.
+The bonds cover the future site restoration costs with respect to the Seel and Ox Lake Claims, collectively known as the Oosta Property.

-The bonds have not been discounted from their future value because the Company estimates the bonds may be settled within 2 years and the discounting cost being considered immaterial.
+The bonds have not been discounted from their future value because the Company estimates the bonds may be settled within two years and the discounting cost being considered immaterial.
 The Company believes that the amount of the bonds includes sufficient risk premium.

-On June 6, 2013 and on January 30, 2014 the Company increased its aggregate reclamation bonds with respect to the Ootsa Property posted with the Mining and Minerals Division of the British Columbia Government in the amount of \$50,000 and \$15,000 resulting in \$162,400 being the updated aggregate total of posted reclamation bonds.
+During the comparative fiscal year, the Company increased its aggregate reclamation bonding with respect to the Ootsa Property in the amount of \$65,000, and during the current year reclassified \$7,500 in bonding previously recorded as deferred field costs.
 Recovery of the posted bonds remains subject to the inspection of the sites and assessment of the restoration costs by the Mining and Minerals Division of the British Columbia Government.